Let’s envision a world where children are at home in their bodies, in their relationships, and on Earth.

 Sex Ed

-Sexuality education is a collection of stories we tell one another about how we take care of our bodies, each other, and the Living Earth.
+Sexuality education is a collection of stories we tell one another about our bodies, each other, and the earth.

 These stories give us the language and skills we need to uphold our responsibilities as earthly creatures.

-Be Embodied Creatures.
-Kids need to learn how to take care of their bodies, others’ bodies, and the body of the Earth itself.
+We help kids learn how to take care of their own bodies, others’ bodies, and the body of the Earth itself.

 I teach sex education because kids deserve support as they learn how to relate to themselves, others, the internet, and Earth.

 I began working for that clinic and then joined a Planned Parenthood teen theater troupe.
 After our performances in schools, students shared they felt validated in their experiences growing up, including concerns about puberty, body size, and sexual orientation.
 I felt angry witnessing the consequences of under-resourced sex ed programs.
-I often thought: “why can’t adults get their act together and provide comprehensive programs like in other parts of the world?”
+I often thought: “why can’t adults get their act together and provide comprehensive sex ed programs?”

-A 2013 article where Claire was interviewed about changes to a local teen pregnancy prevention program.
+A 2013 article where I was interviewed about a local teen pregnancy prevention program.

 Years later I completed my undergraduate degree at Oberlin College and spent the next five years teaching a diverse range of subjects to immigrant, refugee, disabled, and neurodiverse students only to return to sexuality education in 2021.
 I completed my certificate in Sexuality Education at the Antioch University of Seattle and the Our Whole Lives elementary training in 2022.
 In the spring of 2023 I started Living Earth Sex Ed.
 In 2024 I became an Anti-Incest Liberation Agent and a member of the organization Incest Aware.
+I became an AASECT Certified Sex Educator in July 2025.
 You can learn more about my work experience here.

 I seek to create opportunities for my students to explore how the land influences bodies, relationships, and sexuality.
 These concepts are often new for my students and challenging to fully explore within our limited time together.